Coast Guard conducts transportation operations post Hurricane Ian landfall

-Coast Guard personnel from the Gulf, Atlantic, and Pacific Strike teams assist residence of Pine Island, Florida, Oct.
-2, 2022.
-The strike forces worked with state and local partner agencies to transfer people in need to Florida’s mainland.
-U.S. Coast Guard video by Petty Officer 3rd Class Ian Gray.
+U.S. Coast Guard Chief Petty Officer Stephen Kelly transports Coast Guard members to assist the people of Pine Island, Florida, Oct.
+4, 2022.
+The strike teams conducted search and rescue operations after Hurricane Ian made landfall in the area.
+U.S. Coast Guard photo by Petty Officer 3rd Class Ian Gray.

 |Date Taken: